Coarse-median preserving automorphisms: Cubical convex-cocompactness.

+This shows that all folds and partial conjugations preserve $[\mu_{\G}]$.
+Graph automorphisms and inversions are also coarse-median preserving, by Remark~\ref{inversions cmp}.
+Since these four types of elementary automorphisms generate $U(\A)$, this proves the corollary. \end{proof}

-In order to complete the proof of Proposition~\ref{aut right-angled}, we need to show that every coarse-median preserving automorphism of the right-angled Artin group $\A$ is untwisted.
+In order to complete the proof of Proposition~\ref{cmp prop intro}(3), we are left to show that all coarse-median preserving automorphisms of $\A$ are untwisted.
 This can be easily deduced from the work of Laurence \cite{Laurence}, as we now describe.